havenwood/ichannel/README.md

 __DESCRIPTION__

-ichannel simplifies interprocess communication by providing a bi-directional channel that can be used to transport ruby objects between processes on the same machine.
-All communication on a channel occurs on a streamed UNIXSocket that a channel uses to queues its messages (ruby objects), and also to ensure that messages are received in the order they are sent.

-Underneath the hood ruby objects are serialized when writing and reading from the underlying UNIXSocket.
-A ruby object is serialized before a write, and it is deserialized after a read.
-The choice of serializer is left up to you, though.
-A serializer can be any object that implements `dump` and `load` -- two methods that are usually implemented by serializers written in ruby.
+ichannel is a channel for interprocess communication between ruby processes on the same machine(or network).
+The basic idea is that you can "put" a ruby object onto the channel and on the other end(maybe in a different process, or maybe on a different machine) you can "get" the object from the channel.

+The two main modes of transport are a UNIXSocket(streamed) or [redis](https://redis.io).
+A unix socket is fast and operates without any external dependencies but it can't go beyond a single machine.
+A channel that uses redis can operate between different machines on the same network.
+Regardless of mode, a channel has a single interface that doesn't change when using different modes of transport.

+A ruby object is serialized(on write) and deserialized(on read) when passing through a channel.
+A channel can use any serializer that implements the dump and load methods, and some examples of the serializers available to you are Marshal, JSON, YAML, and MessagePack.

 __EXAMPLES__

 __1.__

 A demo of how to pass ruby objects through a channel and also between processes.
-[Marshal](http://rubydoc.info/stdlib/core/Marshal) is the serializer of choice in this example:
+[Marshal](http://rubydoc.info/stdlib/core/Marshal) is the serializer of choice, and a streamed UNIXSocket is mode of transport:

 ```ruby
 channel = IChannel.unix Marshal